wandb/docs/docs/guides/hosting/self-managed/aws-tf.md

   Alternatively, you can add the `wandb_version` to the `terraform.tfvars` and create a variable with the same name and instead of using the literal value, use the `var.wandb_version`
   :::

-2. After you update your configuration, complete the steps described in the [Deployment section](#deployment---recommended-20-mins).
+2. After you update your configuration, complete the steps described in the [Recommended deployment section](#recommended-deployment-option).

 ## Migrate to operator-based AWS Terraform modules